Bridging 4D QFTs and 2D VOAs via 3D high-temperature EFTs: Cardy limit of the 4d index and 3d monopoles

 inside the inner patch, and (pairs of) massless vector multiplets for every instance of

 \textbf{EFT couplings.} In the present work we focus on cases with $\mathrm{dim}\mathfrak{h}_\text{qu}=0$.
 In fact we will be considering examples where $\mathfrak{h}_\text{qu}$ consists of a single point $\boldsymbol{x}^\ast$ (modulo Weyl orbit redundancies).
-The small-$\beta$ asymptotics of the 4d index is then captured by the $S^3$ partition function of an EFT with field content as described above, and with various induced Chern-Simons couplings in the uv (\emph{i.e.} at scale $\propto\epsilon/\beta$).
+The small-$\beta$ asymptotics of the 4d index is then captured by the $S^3$ partition function of an EFT with field content as described above, and with various induced Chern-Simons couplings in the uv (\emph{i.e.} the scale set by the decomposition cut-offs).
 Denote the set of \emph{heavy} 4d multiplets (those that do not yield any light fields in the 3d EFT) at the saddle $\boldsymbol{x}^\ast$ by $H_\ast$.
 Denote the complement set, consisting of \emph{light} 4d multiplets, by $L_\ast$.
 The induced couplings can be obtained from the formulas \cite{Ardehali:2021irq}:

 The function $\overline B_1(x)$, displayed in Figure~\ref{fig:Bbar1}, is defined as\footnote{In computer implementations it may pay off to set $\overline{B}_1=0$ in a tiny window (of width say $10^{-3}$) around $\mathbb{Z}$, banishing the discontinuities where they are unlikely to interfere with calculations.}